Date of Degree

 Copyright 2011 ji woon Woon Ko

 Ko, Ji Woon.
-"Alzheimer's disease and related disorders caregiver's acceptance of a web-based structured written emotional expression intervention." dissertation, University of Iowa, 2011.
+"Alzheimer's disease and related disorders caregiver's acceptance of a web-based structured written emotional expression intervention."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.